 Use or method of disposal for nutria carcasses was recorded for each participant transaction.
-Overall, 3% of the nutria harvested were kept as whole carcass, which in the past has indicated they were used for meat and/or fur.
-However, there was a recording error and therefore we are unable to determine the number of carcasses used for meat and/or fur during the 2016-2017 season.
-If all 7,000 carcasses were used for meat and/or fur, then it was increased from 0.7% during the 2015-2016 season and 0.2% during the 2014-2015 season.
-The remaining 97% of nutria carcasses were disposed of by approved methods, which include burying carcasses, placing carcasses in heavy overhead vegetation, or leaving carcasses in the water (Table 1).
+Overall, 2% of the nutria harvested were kept as whole carcass, of which hides were sold from 4% and meat sold from 90%.
+The remaining 98% of nutria carcasses were disposed of by approved methods, which include burying carcasses, placing carcasses in heavy overhead vegetation, or sinking the carcasses in the water (Table 1).
 All interested participants were supplied a fur buyer/fur dealer list to encourage the use of animals for the fur and meat.
 The total number within each category was estimated from percentages reported by participants.